 Of the hundreds of different types of bacteria in the mouth, anaerobic bacteria causes periodontal disease, most commonly called gum disease, or once known as pyorrhea.
 Mouth bacteria forms a bio-film around the teeth and can cause infected gums.
 When your gums, bone, and ligaments (the supportive structures around your teeth), are compromised, you have periodontal disease, which eventually could cause tooth loss.
 Besides the other general health issues gum disease can cause, life is usually better with your own teeth!
-Your entire mouth may not always be diseased, as sometimes, localized periodontal disease can be limited to a few teeth.
-There are several reasons for the accumulation of anaerobic bacteria which may include, genetics, smoking, poor or neglected oral hygiene, and autoimmune disorders.
+Your entire mouth may not always be diseased, as localized periodontal disease can sometimes be limited to a few teeth.
+There are several reasons for the accumulation of anaerobic bacteria, which may include, genetics, smoking, poor or neglected oral hygiene, and autoimmune disorders.
 This is a progressive disease which first begins as gingivitis with many warning signs, and it is extremely important to have annual dental hygiene exams to evaluate your gum health.
-Our Mexico clinics have a periodontist on staff and treatments are much more affordable than treating periodontal disease in the U.S.
+Our Mexico offices have a periodontist on staff and periodontitis treatment is much more affordable than treating periodontal disease in the U.S.

 A Periodontal dental evaluation

 Symptoms of gum disease you may notice on your own, which may mean a periodontitis treatment is a necessity:

 - Persistent bleeding or red gums